 How have your life experiences shaped where you are today?

 He said one of the things that was most impactful to him was making the decision to move away from Birmingham.
-He lived in Atlanta, Chicago and Charlotte.
+He lived in Atlanta, Chicago, and Charlotte.
 In moving away he feels he gained a broader perspective of the world.
 Now when he looks at a political issue or situation that might be bothersome, he first thinks, what are all the views around this, and how much information can I get before I get emotional about it?
 He tries to be well-informed and that’s helped him with his leadership style.

 What recommendations do you have for your younger self when you look back from where you are now?